CCI-MOC/xdmod-cntr/XdmodAID.md

 The obvious way to speed this up is to create a table that just has the most recent active entires.
 With such a table, you don't need to do any processing after selecting from it, and it is just a select, so this will be a fast operation giving our backend filesystem.
-Inserting/updating does become more complicated, but this is relatively straightforward.
+Inserting/updating does become more complicated, but is still relatively straightforward.
+This tactic would work well with SQL, or with an ORM.

 It was suggested that we use the ORM SQLAlchemy.
 I considered this, and since it supports multiple databases, I would assume that it crafts SQL differetnly baseed on which database